nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Listing persons: `list`

 Shows a list of all persons in FriendlyLink or paired and unpaired persons if specified.
-* If `PAIRED` or `UNPAIRED` keyword is not specified, this command helps the administrator to easily view all the elderly, volunteer and pairs in the database, and is also useful to revert the views after `find` command.
+* If `PAIRED` or `UNPAIRED` keyword is not specified, this command helps you to easily see all the elderly, volunteer and pairs in the database, especially if you want to revert to the full list after filtering the list with the `find` command.
-* If `PAIRED` or `UNPAIRED` keyword is specified, it allows the administrator to quickly view the persons who are paired or not paired, therefore helps the decision-making.
+* If `PAIRED` or `UNPAIRED` keyword is specified, it allows you to quickly view the persons who are paired or not paired, therefore helps the decision-making.

 Format: `list <[PAIRED \ UNPAIRED]>`